-Adam Marshall is the Member for Northern Tablelands in the NSW Parliament and Parliamentary Secretary for Northern NSW and Renewable Energy.
+Adam Marshall is the Member for Northern Tablelands in the NSW Parliament.

-Completing school, Adam rerouted home to help manage his family’s farming enterprises.
+Completing school, Adam returned home to help manage his family’s farming enterprises.
 He became a journalist, during which time he was elected to Gunnedah Shire Council, at the age of 19, in 2004.

 Adam was elected Deputy Mayor in 2007 and then, at the age of 23, Mayor in 2008, a position he held until he stepped down from local government in 2012 to move to Armidale to study at the University of New England.
 During his time in local government, Adam also served as Chairman of the Namoi Regional Organisation of Councils (NamoiROC), Chairman of the NSW Country Mayors Association and Senior Vice President of Local Government NSW.